Numenorean/ShazamAPI/README.md

 ```
 pip3 install ShazamAPI
 ```
-Also you need to install ffmpeg and ffprobe than add it to path
+Also you need to install ffmpeg and ffprobe then add it to path

 ### Usage
 ```python